ckprajkumar/sfdc/ApexClasses_BestPractisse.md

 ```
 Note how the SOQL query retrieving the accounts is now done once only.
 If you re-run the test method shown above, it will now execute successfully with no errors and 100% code coverage.

+### Avoid Hard Coding IDs
+When deploying Apex code between sandbox and production environments, or installing Force.com AppExchange packages, it is essential to avoid hardcoding IDs in the Apex code.
+By doing so, if the record IDs change between environments, the logic can dynamically identify the proper data to operate against and not fail.
+Here is a hard coded sample of the record type IDs that are used in an conditional statement.
+This will work fine in the specific environment in which the code was developed, but if this code were to be installed in a separate org (ie. as part of an AppExchange package), there is no guarantee that the record type identifiers will be the same.

+for(Account a: Trigger.new){
+   //Error - hardcoded the record type id
+   if(a.RecordTypeId=='012500000009WAr'){
+      //do some logic here.....
+   }else if(a.RecordTypeId=='0123000000095Km'){
+      //do some logic here for a different record type...
+   }
+}

+Now, to properly handle the dynamic nature of the record type IDs, the following example queries for the record types in the code, stores the dataset in a map collection for easy retrieval, and ultimately avoids any hard coding.

+    //Query for the Account record types
+     List<RecordType> rtypes = [Select Name, Id From RecordType
+                  where sObjectType='Account' and isActive=true];
+                  //Create a map between the Record Type Name and Id for easy retrieval
+     Map<String,String> accountRecordTypes = new Map<String,String>{};
+     for(RecordType rt: rtypes)
+        accountRecordTypes.put(rt.Name,rt.Id);

+      for(Account a: Trigger.new){

+     	  //Use the Map collection to dynamically retrieve the Record Type Id
+     	  //Avoid hardcoding Ids in the Apex code
+     	  if(a.RecordTypeId==accountRecordTypes.get('Healthcare')){
+     	  	 //do some logic here.....
+     	  }else if(a.RecordTypeId==accountRecordTypes.get('High Tech')){
+     	  	 //do some logic here for a different record type...
+     	  }
+     }

+By ensuring no IDs are stored in the Apex code, you are making the code much more dynamic and flexible - and ensuring that it can be deployed safely to different environments